gabstopper/ansible-stonesoft/docs/modules/route_vpn_module.rst

     <td></td>
     <td></td>
     <td>
         <div>The name of the remote GW.
 If the remote gateway is an Stonesoft FW, it must pre-exist.
 Use the local_gw documentation for settings.
-If it is an External Gateway, this module can pre-create the gateway based on the gateway settings provided.</div>
+If it is an External Gateway, this module will create the gateway based on the gateway settings provided if it doesn't already exist.</div>
     </tr>

     <tr>